 - Stay in the shade, especially during midday hours (10 am to 4 pm).

-- Avoid indoor tanning.
-Getting a “base tan” before your vacation does damage to your skin and doesn’t protect you from sun exposure on your trip.
+- Avoid indoor tanning facilities.
+Getting a “base tan” before your vacation damages your skin and does not protect you from sun exposure on your trip.

-If skin blisters, lightly bandage or cover the area with gauze to prevent infection.
-Don’t break blisters (this slows healing and increases risk of infection).
+- If your skin blisters, lightly bandage or cover the area with gauze to prevent infection.
+Do not break blisters as that would slow healing and increase your risk of infection.
 Apply antiseptic ointment if blisters break.